stackmate/stackmate/README.md

 $ export URL="http://localhost:8080/client/api"
 ```

-* The supplied templates are taken from the AWS samples.
+## Sample Templates
+### AWS samples
+AWS samples are templates that use the AWS::CloudFormation namespace.

 You need a couple of mappings from AWS ids to your CloudStack implementation: